code-farzi-baniya/code-farzi-baniya.github.io/README.md

-Portfolio Website
+Portfolio Website :

-Steps to update and re-deploy the website:
+Steps to update and re-deploy the website: <a> https://www.youtube.com/watch?v=r3_ZzCZUjgE </a>

 1.  npm run build
 2.  git init